Information Security

 Information Security Management System

 Wistron obtained the information security management system international standard ISO/IEC 27001:2013 certification in August 2017 and implemented the “Plan-Do-Check-Act” (PDCA) cycle according to the standards.
 The Company conducts at least one internal self-audit and one audit by an impartial third party every year.
-To ensure the Company's implementation of ISO 27001 management mechanisms, the Company executes re-certifications every three years to maintain the validity of the ISO 27001 certification.The current certificate is valid until August 22, 2023.
+To ensure the Company's implementation of ISO 27001 management mechanisms, the Company executes re-certifications every three years to maintain the validity of the ISO 27001 certification.The current certificate is valid until Octorber 31, 2025.

 • Regarding the critical infrastructure and the important information systems required for continuous operations, Wistron's headquarters (Neihu and Xizhi office areas), Hsinchu plant and all overseas manufacturing plants have successively obtained ISO/IEC 27001: 2013 verification.
 Also, we achieved the verification of ISO/IEC 27001: 2013 the international standard for information security management for all manufacturing plants in 2022 with a coverage rate of 100%.

-• In 2022, no material cybersecurity incidents occurred, nor has we received complaints regarding breach of customer privacy or loss of customer information
+• In 2023, there were no significant cybersecurity incidents reported, and no complaints were received regarding breaches of customer privacy or loss of customer data

 Information Security Policy and Organization